 In representing the sub-region, it's vital we adopt the current thinking around best practice that our public sector partners have championed in the North.
-Our suite of employment policies serves to create Statement of Accounts 2018/19 - Unaudited Version 01 a fair, equitable and attractive workplace that ultimately secures the diverse workforce we have and will continue to attract.
+Our suite of employment policies serves to create a fair, equitable and attractive workplace that ultimately secures the diverse workforce we have and will continue to attract.